In this post, I’m going to give you some powerful side effects of constantly practicing negative self talk.

 For some reason I have felt a strong pull in the “negative self-talk” direction.

-The things that I believe benefit me from my negative self-talk?
+The things that I believe serve me well from my negative self-talk?

 It gets me out of complicated situations.